Exterior view of the METHA large-scale dredged material treatment plant showing conveyor belts and mounds of dried mud

 The most important questions and answers at a glance.

-The METHA is a specialized large-scale plant for the treatment of contaminated dredged material from the Port of Hamburg.
-Sediments are mechanically separated, cleaned and dewatered there.</p
+The METHA is a specialised large-scale plant for the treatment of contaminated dredged material from the Port of Hamburg.
+Sediments are mechanically separated, cleaned and dewatered there.

-In order for the port to remain permanently usable for ships, sediment must be removed regularly on a regular basis.
-If the pollutant content is higher, it must be removed from the water and processed on land.
-Only then can the material be reused or disposed of.</p
+In order for the harbour to remain permanently usable for ships, sediments must be removed regularly on a regular basis.
+In the case of higher levels of pollutants, removal from the water and treatment on land is necessary.
+Only then can the material be reused or disposed of.

 No, the sediments are not actually cleaned in the METHA.
-However, by treating and separating the clean sand from the contaminated fine material, the quantity is reduced and can then be safely deposited or used.</p
+However, by treating and separating the clean sand from the contaminated fine material, the amount is reduced and can then be safely deposited or used.

 The material is sorted in several steps.
 The central elements are so-called hydrocyclones, which use centrifugal forces to separate fine and coarse components.
 The fine material is then thickened and dewatered in large presses.
-The sand can be used directly as a building material.</p
+The sand can be used directly as a building material.

 The dredged material is separated into sand and fine material (silt and clay).
 The clean sand can be used directly.
-The fine material is pressed and dewatered and then referred to as METHA material.</p
+The fine material is pressed and dewatered and then labelled as METHA material.

 Large components are sorted out at an early stage using screening systems and disposed of separately.

-Cleaner sand fractions are used in earthworks and construction, mostly at the HPA's own dredged material landfills.
-Finer components can be used, for example, for landfill sealing, in dyke construction or in special building materials.
-However, the majority of fine material contaminated with pollutants is disposed of safely.</p
+Cleaner sand fractions are used in the earthworks and construction industry, mostly at the HPA's own dredged material landfills.
+Finer components can be used, for example, in landfill sealing, dyke construction or in special building materials.
+However, the majority of fine material contaminated with pollutants is disposed of safely.

 Yes, the plant helps to remove pollutants from the sediment in a targeted manner and keep the Elbe and North Sea cleaner in the long term.
 It is also powered by green electricity and all wastewater is reused or treated very cleanly